 For a description on how to set up batch files and desktop shortcuts to start a Windows command shell for building these architectures, see this tech-talk message.

 In addition to the compiler, you will also need the following free tools:

 - Perl: Either Strawberry Perl (which includes both GCC and GNU Make) or ActiveState Perl will work.

-Note that the above versions of GNU Make will not work properly if you install them into a directory that has parentheses () in its path, and it’s possible that having spaces in the path might be a problem too.
-Don’t install it anywhere under your C:\Program Files (x86)\ directory.
-I suggest installing somewhere like C:\GnuMake for simplicity.
+Note that the above versions of GNU Make will not work properly if you install them into a directory that has parentheses () or space characters in its path.
+In this case, you will have to manually override all path settings in configuration files to use the short path component (that you see with the ‘dir /x’ command, e.g. ‘PROGRA~1’) in the appropriate places.
+So, don’t install it anywhere under your C:\Program Files (x86)\ directory, but somewhere like C:\GnuMake for simplicity.
 To extract the files from the EPICS Base distribution on a Windows system, you will need a copy of WinZip, 7-zip or another equivalent program.
 After extracting the EPICS Base source code, look in the base/startup directory for the win32.bat file which you can edit to help you set up the necessary path and environment variables for building base.
-If you wish to cross-compile for a vxWorks target you will obviously need to have Wind River’s Tornado or WorkBench software installed, and to edit thebase/configure/os/CONFIG_SITE.Common.vxWorksCommon file.
+If you wish to cross-compile for a vxWorks target you will obviously need to have Wind River’s Tornado or WorkBench software installed, and to edit the file base/configure/os/CONFIG_SITE.Common.vxWorksCommon.

 Cygwin with GCC (cygwin-x86, cygwin-x86_64)